Understanding Day Programs

 -

-Your family member may resist adult day care at first, but participants often warm to it after several weeks and begin looking forward to seeing other people at the center and engaging in activities.
-If the program doesn’t seem to be working for your family member, you might remove them from it and reintroduce them to it at another time.
+Your family member may resist attending a program at first, but they often warm to it after several weeks and begin looking forward to seeing other people at the center and engaging in activities.
+The center staff is trained in helping participants adjust and engage so discuss your concerns with them and develop a plan.